 Power Of 3 Satisfactions

-The 3 powers are physical power, mental power, and emotional power.
-Satisfy physical needs, mental needs, and emotional needs together and you release their powers together.
-Satisfy physical needs, mental needs, and emotional needs consistently over time and you release their powers consistently over time.
-Releasing these 3 powers together and consistently improves behavior, performance, and success.
+Everyone has physical, mental, and emotional needs.
+Satisfy physical needs, mental needs, and emotional needs together and you release positive power for transformation.
+Satisfy physical needs, mental needs, and emotional needs consistently over time and you release positive power for transformation consistently over time.
+Releasing the power of these 3 satisfactions together and consistently improves behavior, performance, and success.

 Power of 3 Satisfactions Can Create Spectacular Success